joherold/dsmlai_templates/README.md

 ### Binary classification

-Binary classification with random forests and gradient boosting using the titanic data set as example.
+Binary classification with random forests and gradient boosting using the Titanic data set as example.

 ### Multiclass classification